l-hoang/gimme/README.md

 ### gimmehelpers/ProgramText.scala

-This class holds the lines that are parsed by the main Gimme class (and a Line Builder that is responsible for making those lines).
-The main Gimme class calls into this one to create lines and save them.
-It also contains the runtime handler, as in it is responsible for running a program since it has access to the lines.
+This class holds the lines that are parsed by the main Gimme class The main Gimme class passes in a line builder object so this class can save the lines.
+It also contains
+the runtime handler, as in it is responsible for running a program since it has access to the lines.
 It runs a program by going through the stored Gimme lines and taking the appropriate action on a passed in program